railwayapp/docs/src/docs/reference/public-api.md

 2. The [GraphQL Basics](https://hasura.io/learn/graphql/intro-graphql/introduction/) course by Hasura
 3. [GraphQL is the better REST](https://www.howtographql.com/basics/1-graphql-is-the-better-rest/) to understand how it is different from a REST API

-You can play around with the API right inside your browser with the [GraphiQL playground](https://railway.app/graphiql).
-Continue reading to learn more about the API and see some examples of the API in use.

 ## Endpoint

 ```bash